SeeYouSpaceCowboy/whereto/README.md

  $ npm i
  $ npm start
  ```
-Make sure to also clone and have the back-end of this project [here](https://github.com/SeeYouSpaceCowboy/yelp-search-nodejs.git){:target="_blank"} running before running the front-end.
+Make sure to also clone and have the back-end of this project <a href="https://github.com/SeeYouSpaceCowboy/yelp-search-nodejs.git" target="_blank">here</a> running before running the front-end.